-Resolutions of the first United Nations Water Conference held in Mar del Plata in 1977.
-The thematic conference was the first of its kind with the participation of 116 states and held an outstanding significance in the field of water resources management.
+The international water conference organised by the United Nations in Mar del Plata in 1977 was the first thematic conference with the participation of 105 states and held an outstanding significance in the field of water resources management.

 The International Conference on Water and the Environment (ICWE) held in Dublin, January 1992, with the participation of 113 countries, adopted four principles (fresh water as a finite resource, participatory approach, central role of women, economic value of water).